Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 • Quiet rooms

 If you are in need of a break during the day due to your disability you can use one of the rest rooms.
 You can reserve the space for a maximum of one hour at a time.
 Find more information here.
-There are quiet rooms especially reserved for students with a functional disability or chronic illness, for these quiet rooms you need to request access through your academic advisor.
+There are quiet rooms especially reserved for students with a disability or chronic illness, for these quiet rooms you need to request access through your academic advisor.

 • Access lifts and buildings